jmilicev/openai-toolkit/readme.md

    - `PARAMETERS` (string): Additional parameters for customizing the behavior of the function.
 Supported options include:
      - `"a"`: Enable analytics to estimate token count and cost.
      - `"e"`: Append an end indicator to the generated output.
-     - `"f"`: Save the generated output to a file.
      - `"s"`: Silent mode, disables additional output.
    - `apiKey` (string): Your OpenAI API key.
    - `onData` (function): Callback function to handle the generated output.
 Receives the generated text as a parameter.